amitgiri0001/gogo/Notes.md

 - When we create a slice, Go will automatically create two data structures
   - An array and a structure that records the length of the slice, the capacity of the slice, and a reference to the underlying array

+# Interfaces
+- In Go the types "satisfies" an interface, instead of the types "implements" an interface.
+Subtle difference.
+- The above means a receiver method "() xyz()" in type "A" and "() xyz()" in type "B" doesn't have to be implement an interface "I" which required "xyz()".
+But the types still satisfies the "requirement" of interface and hence it is valid.